 Intiweek is a feminist week open for all with an F or an X in their passport or an even CPR-number (Danish social security number).
-This means we
+This means we welcome ALL women (cis and trans) aboard also non-binary people and intersex folks fitting these criteria.

 International Week is held every summer on a rotational basis.
 The official language is